 More information about Acne

 What is acne?
-Are there different types of spots/acne?
-Acne at the age of 14, adult acne, what are the solutions?
-All about acne and how to treat it.
-We offer you a comprehensive overview of existing solutions, from simple everyday gestures, to the treatment reserved for the most severe cases.
+Are there different types of acne?
+Is there a difference between adult acne and teenage acne?
+What are the solutions?
+We offer you a comprehensive overview on what acne is and how to treat it - from existing solutions, to simple everyday habits, to the treatments reserved for the most severe cases.

-Any treatment has its own drawbacks, we have therefore pointed out the potential side effects of each treatment, to better inform you.
+Any treatment has its own drawbacks, we have therefore pointed out the potential side effects of each treatment, so that you may be better informed.

 Seborrhea, hyperkeratosis, bacterial contamination, inflamed pimples, what are the causes and symptoms?
-Zinc, etinoids, laser, vitamin A or a natural alternative care?
+What is the best solution- Zinc, etinoids, laser, vitamin A or a natural alternative treatment?

 Frequently asked questions about Acne